 - Gift for when the child turns older

 A personalized item made from your child’s fallen and preserved milk teeth makes for a unique gift when they turn older.
 Imagine your child’s expression when they know their special gift was in the making for so many years.
+When your grown child is going through doubt that you ever cared about them, they will be touched to know you thought even their discarded teeth were worth saving.
+Maybe you do love them after all.

 - Source of stem cells